Pool Pump Troubleshooting: Fix Common Problems

 - Screeching or high-pitched squeal: early bearing failure or shaft seal wearing against motor

-- Rattling or clicking: debris caught in impeller; usually clears after shutting down and clearing the basket
+- Rattling or clicking: debris caught in impeller.
+Usually clears after shutting down and clearing the basket

 Full noise diagnosis at Pool Pump Making Noise.